Interaction as Explanation: A User Interaction-based Method for Explaining Image Classification Models: Introduction

-We propose an xAI method that enables users to understand models by interacting with image classification tasks.
 To facilitate the interaction-based xAI method, we have developed a web-based prototype.
 This prototype features a canvas that displays an image of a specific object, allowing users to paint over the image directly on the canvas.
 Initially, users examine the classification results of the image—including the class and confidence score— before it has been painted.
 Subsequently, they paint over areas that they believe do not influence the classification results.
 Then, the painted parts of the image are masked and removed from the image classification.
 After painting, they check how the classification results of the masked image differ from the initial classification results.
 By repeating this process, users can identify critical image features that influence the model's input-to-output process and verify if their mental model is consistent with the model's classification criteria.
 This approach can be universally applied to any classification model via our prototype.